 SHOULDN'T I BE COUNTING CALORIES AND CALCULATING MACRONUTRIENT RATIOS?

 Try to relax into this as much as possible.
 Don't overanalyze what you're eating.
 Enjoy your food.
 Make cooking fun and leave time to savor your creations.
-Use the Meal Plan Generator to get new ideas.
-You've got real, delicious, nutrient-dense foods to choose from.
-Trust me, it could be worse.

 THIS IS TOO HARD.
 HOW CAN I MAKE IT EASIER?